Battle of Checkpoint Pasta: The militia ambush

 Some Italian VCC-1 Camillino armored personnel carriers stopped in front of barricades erected by the Somali militiamen.
 They were immobilized with anti-tank rockets while the surrounding streets were blocked with other barricades.
-In one of these, paratrooper Pasquale Baccaro died, hit in the leg by a rocket, while Sergeant Major Giampiero Monti was seriously injured in the abdomen and paratrooper Massimiliano Zaniolo received a bullet wound in his hand.
+In one of these, paratrooper Pasquale Baccaro died, hit in the leg by a rocket, when his vehicle was hit by an RPG-7.
+Sergeant Major Giampiero Monti was seriously injured in the abdomen and paratrooper Massimiliano Zaniolo received a bullet wound in his hand.

 The rescue intervention of the Alfa column was therefore decided, equipped with eight M60 tanks, Fiat 6614 armored cars and seven B1 Centauro tank destroyers.
 Further support came from Agusta A129 Mangusta and Bell UH-1 Iroquois helicopters.
 Armored vehicle crews tried to protect other vehicles and injured comrades using onboard machine guns, while also trying to restart one of the damaged vehicles with men still patrolling the neighborhood; it was at this stage that the Raider Sergeant Stefano Paolicchi was mortally wounded while clearing a militias' dugout with an OD 82/SE hand grenade.

 Heavy armament was used only on two occasions: an unspecified number of M60s from a company of the 32nd Tank Regiment from the 132nd Armored Brigade "Ariete" opened fire on containers that served as a shield for the militiamen, causing great losses, and one of the Mangustas destroyed an Iveco VM 90 seized by the Somali militias with a TOW missile, killing all the rebels aboard.

+Withdrawal

 Among the men of the rescue column, the Second Lieutenant Andrea Millevoi, commander of a Centauro tank destroyer platoon of the 8th "Lancieri di Montebello" Regiment, was shot and killed as he leaned out of his vehicle to check out the area.
 A large number of civilians arrived and were used as human shields by the militiamen.
 The arrival of rescue armored vehicles allowed the soldiers under fire to withdraw.

+After four hours of fighting, the Italian commander negotiated a ceasefire with the Somali insurgents to allow the withdrawal of his troops.